Squarespace/cldr/README.md

 ```
 > "17:01 – 17:27"

-A helper method exists to find the field of greatest distance, which will help
+A helper method exists to find the field of greatest difference, which will help
 you choose whether to use a date or time skeleton:

 ```java